inferless/Flan-UL2/README.md

 # Deploy Flan-UL2 using Inferless
 Flan-UL2, based on the T5 architecture, features 20 billion parameters and is optimized for NLP tasks through "Flan" prompt tuning.
 It excels in zero-shot, few-shot, and fine-tuning scenarios.
 The model has a 2048 token context window, enhancing its ability to handle long documents.
 It supports a variety of tasks like summarization, translation, and question answering, making it highly versatile for diverse applications.
 Link to the model [Flan-UL2](https://huggingface.co/google/flan-ul2).

+## TL;DR:
+- Deployment of Stable-Diffusion-3.5-Large-Turbo model using [Diffusers](https://github.com/huggingface/diffusers).
+- Dependencies defined in `inferless-runtime-config.yaml`.
+- GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
+- Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
+- Custom runtime creation with necessary system and Python packages.
+- Model import via GitHub with `input_schema.py` file.
+- Recommended GPU: NVIDIA A10.
+- Custom runtime selection in advanced configuration.
+- Final review and deployment on the Inferless platform.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.